stein-bmcc/mmp-100-final-video-file-template/README.md

 To use this template you will need to:

-1. Upload your video file to the media folder.
+1. Upload your video file to the __media__ folder.
+2. Edit __index.html__ to
-2. Change the src attribute in the source element.
+	3. Change the src attribute in the source element.
 Also change the type if your video is not mp4
-3. Change the figcaption content to fit your video.
+	4. Change the figcaption content to fit your video.
 If you made it then give yourself credit.
-4. Change all of the instances of YOUR_NAME in the header and footer.
+	5. Change all of the instances of YOUR_NAME in the header and footer.
-5. Change the text in the h1 from Your Project Name to your project's name.
+	6. Change the text in the h1 from Your Project Name to your project's name.
-6. Delete these instructions
+7. Delete these instructions by either removing or changing the README.md file
-7. You can also change the CSS to update the styling if you like (not required).
+8. [optional] You can also edit style.css and change the CSS to update the styling if you like (not required).

 When you are editing source element for your video you will also need to make sure the **type** attribute is correct.
-This is a list of file types with the type attribute values
+This is a list of file types with the type attribute values.
+For most of you, the included example with type .mp4 will be fine.
+If you are including other types of videos here is a table of common types:

 | File    | MIME Type attribute    |